What are problem solving skills and why are they important?

 Troubleshooting is a type of technical problem solving skill that involves identifying the root cause of a technical issue and developing a plan to solve it.

-If you’re pursuing a career in IT, engineering, or telecommunications, highlight your troubleshooting skills when you make your resume to convince hiring managers that you have the technical skills required to problem solve efficiently at work.
+If you’re pursuing a career in IT, engineering, or telecommunications, highlight your troubleshooting skills when you make your best resume to convince hiring managers that you have the technical skills required to problem solve efficiently at work.

 Creativity isn’t just a skill that’s valuable for artists and graphic designers.